Physician Assistant Studies, M.S.

 The program is accredited by the Accreditation Review Commission on Education for the Physician Assistant Inc. (ARC-PA) The next ARC-PA review is in September 2019.

-For information on the combined Bachelor of Science in Life Sciences/Master of Science in Physician Assistant Studies program, view Department of Life Sciences.
+For information on the combined Bachelor of Science in Life Sciences/Master of Science in Physician Assistant Studies program, view Department of Biological and Chemical Sciences.

 Technical Standards for Admission and Matriculation